 February 19, 1971

-The First Warrant is Issued to Search a Computer Storage
+The First Warrant Is Issued to Search a Computer Storage Device

-The first warrant is issued to search a computer storage.
+The first warrant is issued to search a computer storage device.
 Although the requirements for obtaining such a warrant were similar to those for searching a home, they ushered in a new era that would lead to increasingly sophisticated methods of encryption to hide computer files from law enforcement agents.